Community-Guardian/nnp-smart-roster-compose/docs/system-features-functionality.md

 ## Conclusion

-The NNP Smart Roster System provides a comprehensive suite of features designed to meet the diverse needs of educational institutions.
+The Signox LogX System provides a comprehensive suite of features designed to meet the diverse needs of educational institutions.
 From basic attendance tracking to advanced analytics and AI-powered insights, the system offers scalable solutions that grow with institutional requirements.

 ### Key Benefits
 - **Comprehensive Functionality**: Complete attendance and academic management solution